Tips LinkedIN photo

 These tips for a professional LinkedIN photo will help you get the most out of the photoshoot

 Tip 1: Charisma

 Before taking a professional LinkedIn photo, you first need to know what is it you want to convey to the outside world.
 If you work in a law company, you will probably want to convey a different message than someone working in the health sector.
 Discuss this with your photographer beforehand, so that together you will reach the best results.

 Tip 2: Your posture

-Despite your face being the central piece of a profile picture, your entire body posture plays a crucial role on the final product.
-Small things like a straight back and shoulders, or projecting your chest a little forward, will make you emanate self confidence.
+Despite your face being the central piece of a profile picture, your entire body posture plays a crucial role in the final product.
+Small things like a straight back and shoulders, or projecting your chest a little forward, will make you emanate self-confidence.
 It is scientifically proven that assuming a power posture will increase your levels of testosterone and decrease the cortisol (aka the stress hormone).
 These are actually amazing news for anybody who becomes a little anxious before a photoshoot!
-A professional portrait photographer can obviously coach you during the session, so that you will always assume the correct posture.
+A professional portrait photographer can obviously coach you during the session so that you will always assume the correct posture.
 Our photographer, Wijnand Geuze, explains all you need to know during his TedX Talk in order to reach the perfect radiance.

 Tip 3: Picture composition

 A profile picture is mostly used for social media platforms, such as LinkedIn.
 Next to that, nowadays is becoming more common to also use it on a CV.
 No matter what, this is always a small picture!
 Therefore, it is very important and unavoidable to zoom in on your face as much as possible.
 This can sometimes be confronting, but rest assured a good photographer will always be able to take a good picture of anybody.
 Even from close by!

 Tip 4: The photographer